Cities must replace harmful lead pipes within 10 years under new Biden administration plan

 Millions of people consume drinking water from lead pipes and the agency said tighter standards would improve IQ scores in children and reduce high blood pressure and heart disease in adults.
 It is the strongest overhaul of lead rules in more than three decades, and will cost billions of dollars.
 Pulling it off will require overcoming enormous practical and financial obstacles.

-“These improvements ensure that in a not too distant future, there will never be another city and another child poisoned by their pipes,” said Mona Hanna-Attisha, a pediatrician and clean water advocate.
+“These improvements ensure that in a not too distant future, there will never be another city and another child poisoned by their pipes,” said Mona Hanna-Attisha, a pediatrician and clean water advocate who raised early alarms about Flint.

 The Biden administration has previously said it wants all of the nation’s roughly 9 million lead pipes to be removed, and rapidly.
 Lead pipes connect water mains in the street to homes and are typically the biggest source of lead in drinking water.
 They are most common in older, industrial parts of the country.